PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
 2. Characterize
-   `_optimize_transpose_elementwise_concat_conv_nhwc_groups` at its current position immediately after indexed PReLU.
-Select a bounded semantic owner only after fixing its runtime match set, connected-group boundary, and interaction with the following SPP recovery helper.
+   `_optimize_transpose_stridedslice_pre_concat_nhwc_chains` at its unchanged ordered position after indexed pre-Concat and NDHWC-Concat cleanup.
+Fix its runtime match set, legacy-boundary behavior, typed Slice-constant ownership, and interaction with the following mixed-Split helper before selecting a bounded semantic owner.
+Do not modify it during characterization.
 3. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have